 To clarify one point, although the terms counselling and psychotherapy imply some differences, I am able to offer both; (for more information click here).

-The location I use in South Birmingham is wheelchair accessible and there is parking nearby.
+The location I work from in South Birmingham (in Hall Green) is wheelchair accessible and there is parking nearby.
 There are bus routes along the Stratford Road (e.g. 6 and X20), and it is about 15 minutes walk from Hall Green station.

 To find out more about myself and my approach as a psychotherapist and counsellor click here.

-To find out more about therapy and how it could help you and what it involves click here, set out as a series of questions and answers.
+To find out more about what therapy involves and how it could help you click here.

 Back to the top